Life insurance and tax

-Compare the Market data from May 2019 found that half of our customers could benefit by paying just £4.83** for a regular monthly premium.
-That’s based on a £100,000 decreasing term policy over 10 years with guaranteed premiums for a 30 year old non-smoker.
+Compare the Market data from February 2020 found that half of our customers could benefit by paying just £25.80** for a regular monthly premium.

 So why not get a quote for life insurance today and see if you can find a premium that works for you and your family?